openeuropa/drupal-core-require-dev/README.md

-# drupal-core-require
+# drupal-core-require-dev

 [![Build Status](https://drone.fpfis.eu/api/badges/openeuropa/drupal-core-require-dev/status.svg?branch=8.6.x)](https://drone.fpfis.eu/openeuropa/drupal-core-require-dev)
 [![Packagist](https://img.shields.io/packagist/v/openeuropa/drupal-core-require-dev.svg)](https://packagist.org/packages/openeuropa/drupal-core-require-dev)

-``openeuropa/drupal-core-require-dev`` provides the ``require`` dependencies of ``drupal/core`` as a standalone package.
+``openeuropa/drupal-core-require-dev`` provides the ``require_dev`` dependencies of ``drupal/core`` as a standalone package.
 It follows the same release cycle and versioning scheme as Drupal core.
 You should use the same version constraint for it as you use for Drupal core.

-It applies some patches on ``drupal/core`` that are needed on OPENEUROPA modules.
+It applies some patches on ``drupal/core`` that are needed for development on OPENEUROPA modules.

 ## Usage